-break down silos across the divisions.
-For the buyers, "with our old processes, it took probably 20% of their time formatting spreadsheets, dropping information out of the system, etc. Now, it's point, click and we're done."
+Harvard Drug to ditch the spreadsheets and break down silos across the divisions.

+For the buyers, "with our old processes, it took probably 20 percent of their time formatting spreadsheets, dropping information out of the system, etc. Now, it's point, click and we're done."

 Inventory Optimization enabled Harvard Drug to reinvent the role of the buyer.
 "Having a system that is reacting appropriately based on trends gives the user the time and ability to focus on more than just placing purchase orders."
-As a result, says Porter, "their job is really more about analytics, planning, what's coming up."
+As a result, says Porter, "the user's job is really more about analytics, planning, what's coming up."

 By standardizing most of the processes for buyers, Porter observes, "it allows us to be a lot more nimble with our staff.
 Now that we've created that continuity across the position, it's been a very significant benefit for us."
-A buyer from one division can be moved to another division when needed, and quickly get up to speed on that entity.
+A buyer from one division can be moved to another division when needed and cab quickly get up to speed on that entity.

 "I have one person today who buys for two separate divisions of the company.
-Her processes for about 80% of her job are identical.
+Her processes for about 80 percent of her job are identical.
 They don't change.
-So now she's only got to worry about the 20% that are nuances."
-From a growth and development perspective, says Porter, "it gives them the opportunity to shine, and use their skills somewhere else" in the organization.
+So now she's only got to worry about the 20 percent that are nuances."
+From a growth and development perspective, says Porter, "it gives our team the opportunity to shine and to use their skills somewhere else" in the organization.

 These days, Harvard Drug takes a proactive approach to inventory, offering the right product at the right time for the customer.
 Instead of being reactionary, Porter notes, "we use inventory to enable sales versus allowing sales to enable what kind of inventory we need."
 With Inventory Optimization, Harvard can refine processes to target slow-moving and obsolescent inventory.
-The company has seen obsolete inventory reduced 35% as overall inventory has become more productive.
+The company has seen obsolete inventory reduced 35 percent as overall inventory has become more productive.